plow-technologies/quickbooks/README.md

 Test and Development Environment
 --------------------------------

 Testing and Development should run against an Intuit QuickBooks API sandbox.
-You need to signup for a sandbox and export environment variables containing your sandbox credentials.
-You must set the environment variables to get the tests to pass.
+You need to signup for a sandbox and make a config file with your sandbox credentials.
+You must have the config file to get the tests to pass.

-The following environment variable need to be exported:

-`INTUIT_COMPANY_ID`
-`INTUIT_CONSUMER_KEY`
-`INTUIT_CONSUMER_SECRET`
-`INTUIT_TOKEN`
-`INTUIT_SECRET`
-`INTUIT_HOSTNAME`
+The following is a sample config file:

+quickbooksConfig.yml (for OAuth 2)

+companyId           : ""
+oauth2ClientId      : ""
+oauth2ClientSecret  : ""
+oauth2RefreshToken  : ""
+consumerToken       : "" Leave empty
+consumerSecret      : "" Leave empty
+hostname            : "sandbox-quickbooks.api.intuit.com"
+loggingEnabled      : "true"

+quickbooksConfig.yml (for OAuth 1)

+hostname            : "sandbox-quickbooks.api.intuit.com"
+consumerToken       : ""
+consumerSecret      : ""
+oauthToken          : ""
+oauthSecret         : ""
+loggingEnabled      : "true"

-You can gather these pieces of information by following the instructions found on QuickBooks web site.
+You can gather these pieces of information by following the instructions found on QuickBooks' Developer web site.

 Logging
 -------

 If you would like to enable logging for a given environment.
-Please set the following environment variable as follows:
+Please set the following config variable as follows:

-`INTUIT_API_LOGGING_ENABLED=True`

-Logging is enabled by default.
+loggingEnabled : "true"

 Setting the value to anything other than true `True` (case insensitive) will disable logging.